dkrajzew/degrotesque/docs/index.md

 Future Plans
 ------------

-As **degrotesque** can meanwhile parse not only HTML and plain text files, but as well Markdown files.
-The next step would be to open it to other file formats as well.
-As well, other languages besides English, German, and French could be covered.
-As such, the next extensions could be:

-* Add support for further file and mark types.
-* Add support for further languages.
+**degrotesque** is working for me as intended.
+With the current release, all features I had in mind were implemented.

-I&apos;d love to extend **degrotesque** to cover these use cases, but only if someone is interested :-) You may drop me a mail at daniel@krajzewicz.de.
+As such, I suppose that new versions of **degrotesque** will only be released if someone puts new features on the table.
+If you need something, you may drop me a mail at daniel@krajzewicz.de.

 License